Family Means You Matter

 Presented to a non-alumnus/a who best exemplifies commitment to and support of Newberry College.
 Additional consideration is given for service to church, community, state, and nation.

-This award is named for Noah and Pansy Derrick, who lived in Columbia, SC.
+This award is named for Noah and Pansy Derrick, who lived in Columbia, South Carolina.
 They were active in the life of their local congregation, gave generously of their time, talents, and resources to Newberry College and were respected citizens in the community.

 Alumni Distinguished Service Award